Somerset Light Infantry: Anglo-Spanish War

 When war broke out with Spain in 1727, Cotton's were part of the force that resisted the Spanish Siege of Gibraltar.
 The regiment returned to England in the following year.
 It remained there until 1742, with the name changing with the colonelcy: Kerr's Regiment of Foot (Lord Mark Kerr) in 1725, Middleton's Regiment of Foot (Brigadier-General John Middleton) in 1732 and Pulteney's Regiment of Foot (General Harry Pulteney) in 1739.

 War of the Austrian Succession

 In 1742, Pulteney's Regiment sailed to Flanders, and in the following year was part of the joint British, Hanoverian and Austrian force that secured a victory over the French at the Battle of Dettingen in June 1743.
-In May 1745, the situation was reversed when they were part of the allied army decisively defeated at the Battle of Fontenoy.
+In May 1745, the situation was reversed when they were part of the allied army closely defeated at the Battle of Fontenoy.

 The "Forty Five"

 In 1745, Pulteney's Regiment returned to Britain, moving to Scotland to suppress the Jacobite rising of 1745.
 They formed part of the defeated forces at the Battle of Falkirk in January 1746.
 Three months later, they took part in the final defeat of the Jacobites in Culloden.